wxgeo/ptyx/doc/introduction.rst

 ====================
-Introduction to PtYx
+Introduction to pTyX
 ====================

 -------------
-What's PtYx ?
+What's pTyX ?
 -------------

-PtYx is a LaTeX precompilator, written in Python.
+pTyX is a LaTeX precompilator, written in Python.

 Typically, a .ptyx file is a LaTeX template with python code snippets inside.

-One single PtYx file may generate many latex documents, with different values.
+One single pTyX file may generate many latex documents, with different values.

 If pdftex is installed, you can generate directly .pdf files instead.